-The school psychology programme requires the successful completion of the following:
+The School Psychology programme requires the successful completion of the following:

-- 1. academic courses and seminars/workshops
+1. academic courses and seminars/workshops

-- 2. practicum& internship and
+2. practicum & internship and

-- 3. a Master's Thesis.
+3. a master's thesis (track "School Psychology") or a psychoeducational intervention project (track "Applications of Psychology in the School Community").

 The courses utilize the European Credit Transfer and Accumulation System (ECTS) that facilitates student mobility across Europe.
-One hundred twenty ECTS are required for the master's degree.
-The Degree Thesis typically is an original small-scale empirical study carried out under the supervision of a faculty member.
+One hundred and twenty (120) ECTS are required for the master's degree.
+The master's thesis typically is an original small-scale empirical study carried out under the supervision of a faculty member.